splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/breaking-changes.rst

       * gRPC: 4317
       * http/protobuf: 4318

    #.
 Verify that the custom endpoint configuration uses the correct port.
-For example: ``otel.exporter.otlp.endpoint=http://<host>:4318``.
+For example: ``OTEL_EXPORTER_OTLP_ENDPOINT=http://<host>:4318``.

    #.
 Verify that the custom protocol configuration uses the correct protocol.
-For example: ``otel.exporter.otlp.protocol=http/protobuf``.
+For example: ``OTEL_EXPORTER_OTLP_PROTOCOL=http/protobuf``.

 #.
-In the OTel Collector configuration file, verify that the associated OTLP receiver protocols match those used by the Java agent.
+In the OTel Collector configuration file, verify that the associated OTLP receiver protocols match those used by the Node.js agent.
 Here is an example OTLP receiver configuration in the OTel Collector file:

    .. code-block:: yaml